-Funding recommendations are made collectively by Human Services Department staff and a Health Equity Advisory Committee (HEAC), made up of nine community volunteers with diverse perspectives and expertise on health disparities and health equity.
+Funding recommendations are made collectively by Human Services Department staff and a Health Equity Advisory Committee (HEAC), comprised of nine community volunteers with diverse perspectives and expertise on health disparities and health equity.

 Health Equity Fund Eligibility

-Funds may be awarded for health equity programs (not general support) that meet HEF criteria and are recommended by staff, with input from the HEAC.
+Funds may be awarded for health equity programs (not general support) that meet HEF criteria,are recommended by the HEAC and the City Manager and approved by City Council.
 Eligible programs may be located in nonprofit organizations, government agencies, or public or private educational organizations.
-Proposed programs must serve primarily Boulder residents.
-Through the HEF, the city is interested in supporting diverse organizations and programs, including community agencies and programs that focus on low-income and historically underrepresented populations.
+Proposed programs must serve primarily Boulder residents, and benefit community members experiencing health disparities.
+Through the HEF, the city is interested in supporting diverse organizations and programs.

 Programmatic expenses that are eligible to receive funding include: program-specific staff pay and benefits; program materials and supplies; programmatic administrative support; and, subcontracts and/or consultation services that are necessary to carry out the program.
 Potential applicants are encouraged to carefully review the fund round RFP for detailed information about eligibility and criteria.